terencebeauj/XGBoost_Titanic/README.md

 # XGBoost_Titanic
-Create a classifier model to the titanic dataset from kaggle
+Create and hyperoptimize easily a xgboost classifier model, for the titanic dataset from kaggle.